urodriguez/uci/README.md

 * implement business validator for Update -> DONE
 * integrate all predicates (basic + group) in one (Composite Pattern) for Repository.Get -> DONE
 * implement factory for all predicates (basic + group) -> DONE

-* extend transformation process to dapper predicates to multiple levels
+* extend transformation process to dapper predicates to multiple levels -> DONE

 * implement Utils to automate class name and class method in log {